PicoQuant/snAPI/README.md

 This is an alpha pre-release version of snAPI, intended solely for test purposes.
 Please note that it is not suitable for production environments or critical systems.
 Use it at your own discretion.

 ## About snAPI
 snAPI is an experimental API designed for testing and exploration purposes.
-It provides a set of functionalities and endpoints that allow users to interact with simulated data and perform various test scenarios.
+It provides a set of functionalities and measurement classes that allow users to interact with MultiHarp and their ptu files.

 ## Getting Started
 To get started with snAPI, follow the [Install](https://picoquant.github.io/snAPI/install.html) section of the online documentation.